douglasgreen/news/2025/04/11/en.md

 ### Stanford Protesters Face Felony Charges After Campus Occupation

 Last year, a group of pro-Palestinian demonstrators at Stanford University took a bold step by occupying the university president's office.
 Their protest was aimed at urging the university to divest from companies involved in military actions in the Israel-Hamas conflict.
 However, the protest turned destructive, with the group allegedly causing significant damage to the building, including broken windows and vandalized property.
 This week, the Santa Clara County District Attorney charged twelve of these protesters with felony vandalism and conspiracy to trespass.
 The charges have sparked a debate about the balance between free speech and criminal behavior, with some arguing that the charges are too harsh and could stifle student activism.
 The DA, however, emphasized that while dissent is a fundamental right, the actions taken by the protesters crossed into criminal territory, necessitating legal action.

+### Judge Allows Immigration Enforcement in Churches, Sparking Debate

+A federal judge has ruled that immigration agents can carry out enforcement operations in houses of worship, siding with the Trump administration.
+This decision came after religious groups filed a lawsuit, arguing that the policy violated their right to practice religion freely.
+The judge, Dabney Friedrich, noted that there have been only a few enforcement actions at these locations and found no evidence that churches are being specifically targeted.
+Although attendance at houses of worship has declined, it is unclear if this is directly due to the policy.
+The judge concluded that the plaintiffs did not show a credible threat of enforcement to justify blocking the policy.
+This ruling has sparked a debate about the balance between immigration enforcement and religious freedom.

+### Judge Rules Columbia Student Mahmoud Khalil Can Be Deported

+Mahmoud Khalil, a graduate from Columbia University and a pro-Palestinian activist, is facing deportation from the United States after a judge ruled in favor of the government's case against him.
+The decision was based on a memo from Secretary of State Marco Rubio, which claimed that Khalil's beliefs and associations were against U.S. foreign policy interests.
+Khalil, who has been detained since March, was involved in leading protests at Columbia University against Israel.
+His legal team argues that the case is a violation of his First Amendment rights and sets a dangerous precedent for free speech.
+Khalil's wife, who is expecting their first child, expressed her devastation over the ruling and vowed to continue advocating for his return.
+The case has sparked protests and debates about the limits of free speech and the use of immigration laws to suppress dissent.

 ## Society & Culture